Kabyik-Kayal/customer-lifecycle-management/README.md

 # Customer Lifetime Value Prediction MLOps Project

 ## Overview
 This project implements a robust machine learning pipeline for predicting **Customer Lifetime Value (CLTV)** using ZenML.
 The goal is to estimate the long-term value of customers during their journey with the organization.
-The pipeline employs an **XGBoost Regressor** model, leveraging data from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
+The pipeline employs an **XGBoost Regressor** model, leveraging Online Retail dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/352/online+retail).
 Key features of the project include:

 - **Exploratory Data Analysis (EDA):** Conducted detailed EDA (available in the `data_analysis` folder), including feature selection and handling missing values.
 - **Pipeline Automation:** Designed a ZenML pipeline with modular steps for training and deployment.